umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Installing-Deploy/CICD-Pipeline/ci-cd-github-actions.md

 versionFrom: 10.0.0
 versionTo: 10.0.0
-meta.Title: "Setting up a CI/CD Build and Deployment Pipeline Using GitHub Actions" meta.Description: "Steps and examples on how to setup a build and deployment pipeline for Umbraco Deploy using GitHub Actions"
+meta.Title: "Setting up a CI/CD Build and Deployment Pipeline Using GitHub Actions"
+description: "Steps and examples on how to setup a build and deployment pipeline for Umbraco Deploy using GitHub Actions"
 ---

 # Setting up CI/CD build server with Github actions